Inventory1

 Finally, there are products you may only carry occasionally, or services that you provide, where you don’t really need to track the quantity on hand.
 These would be classified as services or non-stocked products, and it’s up to you to decide whether to separate those in your own inventory system.

 inFlow does differentiate between a service (like an eye exam at Archon Optical) and a non-stocked product (like a custom-ordered pair of sunglasses), but what the two product types have in common is that you don’t need to track their quantity on hand.
-Here’s an example of what services/non-stocked products would look like alongside the other product types:
+Here is an example of what services/non-stocked products would look like alongside the other product types:

 Keep all your product info in one place with inFlow Cloud